|Questions, Instructions and Information|

 • 2012 MS Word - Credentialing Application Form with Glossary

 • 2015 MS Word Version - OPTIONAL Glossary

 Updated forms are not mandated for use until the Oregon Common Credentialing Program is fully implemented, which is anticipated to be in January 2017.
 For more information on Common Credentialing, click here.

 • 2012 Adobe pdf - Credentialing Application Interactive Fillable Version

 • 2012 Adobe pdf - Credentialing Application Interactive Fillable Version With Glossary

 For Best Results

 From the menu bar, select: Tools, Macro, Security, Medium

 If you are provided with an unprotected copy of the Oregon Practitioner Credentialing Application, understand that you are responsible for assuring that no changes to content or format are made.
 Any such changes invalidate the application; the Office of Health Policy and Research and the Advisory Committee on Practitioner Credentialing Information accept no responsibility for the consequences of such changes.

-Email Dorothy Allen, include "Unprotected Application" in the subject line.
+Email Nicholas Kramer, include "Unprotected Application" in the subject line.